mkijowski/hackin2020/walkthrough/README.md

 ### HTTP Traffic Exploration
 *Explore server traffic for any lazy programming.*

-We noticed an interesting header in the response from the server when accessing some dir-busted directories.
+We noticed an interesting header in the response from the server when accessing some of the above busted directories.

 `isAdmin: ? `